martinber/sdl_fungeoid/README.md

     - If the HUD does not handle the input then the input is passed to the keyboard, field, etc.

+### Code style

+I'm learning C, I have to remember to:

+- Return zero on success and one on error.

+- Set variables to some value on declaration, pointers to NULL.

+- Set pointers to NULL when freeing memory.

+- Use `static` for global variables and private functions.

+- Can't define global variables on header files, see `COLOR_XX` for example.

+- For every struct with a constructor:

+    - Create a constructor `structname_create()` function that returns NULL on error.
+Remember to free the memory allocated inside the constructor on error.

+    - Create a destructor function `structname_free()` that returns void, do not check for NULL pointer because `free()` can handle NULL pointers, but if the struct has pointers inside I have to free them after checking for a NULL pointer.

+### Things to do

+- Fix that the game looks fullscreen on Android and is drawn below the notification bar.

 ### SDL Notes